-We keep a written record of all accidents or injuries and first aid treatment.
-We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment.
+We keep an electronic record of all accidents or injuries and first aid treatment via Medical Tracker.
+We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment either by email, telephone or in person.